logicxd/til/ASP.NET/Controllers.md

 Now you can run the link `http://localhost:55967/HelloWorld/Welcome?name=Rick&numtimes=4` to get "Hello Rick, NumTimes is: 4"

 * `$"Hello {name}, numTimes: {numTimes}"` is an [Interpolated String](https://msdn.microsoft.com/en-us/library/dn961160.aspx).
 Similar to the Java `printf` method but the variable is used inside the string itself.
-* `HtmlEncoder.Default.Encode` is to protecct the app from malicious input (namely Javascript).
+* `HtmlEncoder.Default.Encode` is to protect the app from malicious input (namely Javascript).

 ### Razor
 Blends C# and HTML with templates.